- Start date: September

 The course is run by Strathclyde Law School’s Centre for Law, Crime and Justice.
 It brings together world leading research expertise with some of the most accomplished practitioners and policy officials.

-The LLM/MSc in Criminal Justice and Penal Change provides students flexibility within an overall framework.
+The LLM/MSc in Criminal Justice and Penal Change provides scope for flexibility within an overall framework.

 Criminal Justice & Penal Decision-Making